jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/UserManual.md

 The settings define the location of files that Enigma uses.
 The configuration gives you the opportunity to define how Enigma behaves astrologically: which house system, which planets, aspects, and much more.

+#### Checking for new releases
+Enigma automatically checks for new releases.
+If a new release is available, it shows a message in the start window.